scriptype/kicss/README.md

 Simply because CSS is already an excellent language for dealing with the styling on web.
 If only CSS had built-in ways to declare styles that are based on more real-time user events and dynamically built UIs.
 But we can do it ourselves!

-If followed, this approach should help you replacing much of your dynamically-generated CSS code with static, pure CSS that can deliver the same dynamic styling needs.
+If followed, this approach should help you with replacing much of your dynamically-generated CSS code with static, pure CSS that can deliver the same dynamic styling needs.

 Depending on the case, it <em>may</em> eliminate your need for a 3rd party animation library.